gost/server/README.md

 go run main.go
 ```

-8) Go in browser to http://localhost:8080/dashboard to test if the server is running
+8) Go in browser to http://localhost:8080/v1.0 to test if the server is running

+<br /><br />
+Or try [scripts/ubuntu_install.sh](scripts/ubuntu_install.sh) to install and run the latest version of GOST (including dependencies) - Tested on a clean Ubuntu 16.04 LTS installation.

 ## Sample requests